 100g servings of Papaya can deliver about 62 mg Vitamin-C. One cup (145 grams) of papaya contains about 87 mg (97% of DV) of vitamin C.

 In a study, 20 mild-Alzheimer patients were given a concentrated papaya juice for a period of 6 months.
-The results discovered about 40% decrease in oxidative stress with reduced level of inflammation.
-So, regular consumption of Papaya may improve your memory and result into anti-inflammatory effects.
+The results discovered about a 40% decrease in oxidative stress with a reduced level of inflammation.
+So, regular consumption of Papaya may improve your memory and result in anti-inflammatory effects.

 100g servings of Orange provide about 53g of Vitamin-C. One medium-sized orange can deliver about 70 mg (78% of DV) of vitamin C.